Wildflower Photography Tips:-

 One of the most rewarding aspects of wildflower photography is learning how to identify them.
 When we can place a name on something, we feel more connected to it.
 To help with this process, take photographs from lots of different angles.
 Take photographs of the leaves, both the stem leaves and basal leaves as these may be different shapes or sizes.
 See how the leaves attach themselves to the stem, e.g. some will have stalks, some will clasp the stem.
 They may be arranged in directly opposite sides of the stem or be alternately placed on the stem.
 Look to see whether the stem or leaves have any hairs on them.
 If there are seed heads, photograph these for reference also as their shape and size are likely to prove important.
 All these details can help as you look through any wildflower guidebook.
 When you have identified your flower then label your photograph.
 If you are not sure what it is, then consider its specific location as that can also provide important clues.
 If you are stuck and would like some friendly help you can try posting it on #wildflowerhour onTwitter.
 Lots of keen experts are online between 8.00p.m. and 9.00p.m. on Sunday evenings to help if they can.
 I recommend posting your photos, alongside the question:- Can anyone help with ID?
 Don’t forget the hashtag #wildflowerhour.

 I hope these simple wildflower photography tips will encourage you to capture the next beautiful or interesting wildflower that you see.
-Go on, give it a try.
+Give it a try.